Birth to Three

 PLAN manages special needs trusts and implements Personal Care Plans so that parents of a child with a disability can have the assurance that someone will oversee their child’s services after they die.

 A centralized resource for Connecticut on special education and early intervention.
 Look at the Library Resources page for bibliographies and information about SERC's large library collections for parents.

 State of Connecticut Office of Protection and Advocacy for Persons with Disabilities

 The Office of Protection and Advocacy is federally and state funded.
-It offers a range of services and publications (mostly free) aimed at protecting the rights of people with disabilities and advocating for them.
+It offers a range of services and publications (mostly free) aimed at protecting the rights of people with disabilities.